Keely Hodgkinson: 2018–2020

-Senior career

-2020

-On 1 February, aged 17, Hodgkinson set the second-fastest female U20 performance ever in the indoor 800 m at the Vienna Indoor Classic.
+In February 2020, aged 17, Hodgkinson set the second-fastest female U20 performance ever in the indoor 800 m at the Vienna Indoor Classic.
 She set a European U20 record of 2:01.16 to triumph on her international debut at senior level, just 0.13 s off the world U20 record.
 She broke Kirsty Wade's long-standing British U20 record of 2:02.88 set in 1981, and Aníta Hinriksdóttir's European record for the age group set in 2015 by 0.4 seconds.
 Later that month, she went on to take the national senior 800 m title at the British Indoor Championships.
-At the end of August, she competed at the Göteborg GP in Sweden, recording a new personal best of 2:01.78 as she finished behind Raevyn Rogers.
+At the end of August, she competed at the Göteborg GP in Sweden, recording a new personal best of 2:01.78.
 The 2020 season was heavily impacted by the COVID-19 pandemic, with the 2020 Summer Olympics postponed until the following year.
 In September, Hodgkinson claimed the British outdoor title to become the youngest winner in the competition over 800 m since 1974.
-She improved her personal best again with a time 2:01.73, when ending her season with a fifth-place finish in Rovereto, Italy three days later.
+She improved her personal best again with a time 2:01.73, when ending her season with a fifth-place finish in Rovereto, Italy, three days later.